 "Cicaplast!" is my answer to skin irritation, scrapes, cuts, hot-tool burns, and microdermabrasion gone wrong.

-La Roche-Posay Cicaplast Epidermal Recovery Accelerator ($18.50) for irritated, distressed or post-procedure skin is a topical ointment much like Polysporin, only it can heal in half the time.
+La Roche-Posay Cicaplast Epidermal Recovery Accelerator (about $20 CAN) – now renamed as La Roche-Posay Cicaplast Pro-Recovery Gel – for irritated, distressed or post-procedure skin is a topical ointment much like Polysporin, only it can heal in half the time.
 (Toronto dermatologist Dr. Nowell Solish showed studies in support of its speedy ways when he first introduced editors to the product a few years back.)

-A key ingredient is something called madecassoside, sourced from a medicinal plant called Centella Asiatica; its leaves have antibacterial, anti-inflammatory, and collagen-boosting properties.
-Copper, zinc, manganese and selenium, an antioxidant, also contribute to the get-better-quick, while dimethicone, a type of silicone found in moisturizers and makeup, forms a barrier over the skin a bit like an invisible band-aid.
+A key ingredient in Cicaplast gel is something called madecassoside, sourced from a medicinal plant called Centella Asiatica; its leaves have antibacterial, anti-inflammatory, and collagen-boosting properties.
+Copper, zinc, manganese and selenium, an antioxidant, also contribute to the get-better-quick, while dimethicone, a type of silicone found in most moisturizers and makeup, forms a barrier over the skin a bit like an invisible band-aid.

-Last year I did a dumb thing.
-I had a microdermabrasion facial (at a spa instead of a derm office — two dumb things), a hugely stupid move for me because I was already exfoliating my skin regularly and more than the average person would.
+One year I did a dumb thing.
+I had a microdermabrasion facial at a spa instead of a derm office, a hugely stupid move for me because I was already exfoliating my skin regularly and more than the average person would.
 (Listen, lots of exfoliation kept my skin breakout-free for years; any change in that routine made my complexion very cranky indeed).

 First, the microdermabrasion was painful, which it had never been for me before.
-Second, by the time I got home, my face was a mess of throbbing, violently red welts so ouchy that I didn't know what to do with myself.
+Second, by the time I got to the subway mere minutes away, my face was a criss-crossed mess of throbbing, violently red welts that hurt so much I didn't know what to do with myself.

-Thankfully I remembered that Cicaplast is derm-recommended for patients who have had skin resurfacing procedures.
-I figured this counted since I felt like I’d left my skin at that spa place, so I beelined for my tube and slathered the stuff on.
-It stung like heck, but within minutes the sting faded, taking with it almost all the throbbing and a good portion of the pissed-off redness.
+Thankfully I remembered that Cicaplast gel is derm-recommended for patients who have had skin resurfacing procedures.
+This situation had to count since I'd left my skin at that spa place, so I beelined for my tube and frantically-yet-gently slathered the stuff on.
+And omigod it stung so much that I said some very bad words very loudly.
+But within minutes the awful sting faded almost miraculously, taking with it almost all the throbbing and a good portion of the pissed-off redness.

-With Cicaplast's help, my skin was back to its normal tone within three days, which I know for certain would not have happened otherwise.
+With Cicaplast's help, my skin was back to its normal tone in just under three days, which I know for certain would not have happened otherwise.
 I don't heal that quickly in general.
 Without Cicaplast, I'd have been red, welty and whiny for more than a week, guaranteed.